Vince-maple-byte/Computer-Science-Notes/Devops/Dockerfile.md

 - *CMD:* flexible, can be overridden
 - *ENTRYPOINT:* Fixed, cannot be overridden

-This main difference allows CMP to be a default command that can be changed while ENTRYPOINT is fixed.
+This main difference allows CMD to be a default command that can be changed while ENTRYPOINT is fixed.

 For a more in depth look at these instructions in Docker file here is the documentation: https://docs.docker.com/reference/dockerfile/